-All staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral
+All staff are aware of the process for making referrals to Childrens Services and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral.
+Further information is outlined within part two.

-10. THE RESPONSIBILITY OF THE GOVERING BODY AND PROPIETORS
+THE RESPONSIBILITY OF THE GOVERING BODY AND PROPIETORS